stretchyDawg/SI_Sessions_124/README.md

-# SI_Sessions_124
-Repo for my SI stuff for GCIS-124
+# GCIS 124 SI Session Repo
+## If you are a fellow SI, and you have completed GCIS-124/CS2/any other secondary intro programming course you can use this repository for your own benefit.

+This repo has my notes, activities, and my own mock test questions.